kennytilton/mxtodomvc/README.md

 ````
 What does it mean for `A to tell `B`? `A` makes `B` compute a new value, *causing* it to change.

-What happens when `B` computes a new value? `B` might have its own dependent properties to tell. `A` or `B` might also want to act on the world outside the graph of properties.
+What happens when `B` computes a new value?
+* `B` might have its own dependent properties to tell; and
+* `A` or `B` might also want to act on the world outside the graph of properties.

 > "Nothing messes with functional purity quite like the need for side effects.
 On the other hand, effects are marvelous because they move the app forward." - [re-frame intro](https://github.com/Day8/re-frame)

-A Web game app may use a CLJS map to model a Romulan warship and a paired DOM element to render it.
-If `A` is the `cloaked` property of the map warship and it changes, the "hidden" attribute of the DOM warship needs to be added or removed.
+A Web game app might use a CLJS map to model a Romulan warship, and have a paired DOM element to render the ship.
+If `A` is the `cloaked` property of the map warship and it changes, the `hidden` attribute of the DOM warship needs to be added or removed.
 To this end, Matrix lets us define "on-change" *observers*.

 > [observer](https://dictionary.cambridge.org/dictionary/english/observer): noun.
 UK: /əbˈzɜː.vər/, US: /əbˈzɝː.vɚ/  A person who watches what happens but has no active part in it.

 Observers are *monitors* of the dataflow between a graph of properties, not participants in that flow.
-They act, but they act outside the dataflow graph.
+They act, but they act outside the dataflow graph. *Caveat lector*: the reactive community generally uses "observer"...differently.

 #### lifting
-What about X, Y, and Z? i.e., Properties from existing libraries that know nothing about Matrix?
+What about X, Y, and Z? i.e., Properties from existing libraries that know nothing about dataflow?
 We write whatever "glue" code it takes to wire existing libraries with dataflow.
-We call this "lifting" libraries into the Matrix.
-Lifting the DOM into mxWeb required about two thousand lines of code.
-We will see several examples below of lifting.
+We call this "lifting" libraries into the dataflow.

+> Lifting the DOM required about two thousand lines of code.
+Below we will explore several examples of lifting.

 #### matrix?
-`A` might not be a simple, descriptive property such as "cloaked". `A` might be `K` for "kids" and hold the child nodes of some parent; the very population of our application model can shrink or grow with events.
-We call this dynamic population of communicating nodes a *matrix*.
+`A` might be more than a descriptive property such as "cloaked". `A` might be `K` for "kids" and hold the child nodes of some parent; i.e., the very population of our application model can shrink or grow with events.
+We call such a dynamic population of communicating nodes a *matrix*.

 > ma·trix ˈmātriks *noun* an environment in which something else takes form. *Origin:* Latin, female animal used for breeding, parent plant, from *matr-*, *mater*